uswds/uswds-site/_posts/2018-02-20-wordpress-theme-benjamin.md

 - case study
 - web design system
 - design
+category: About USWDS
 excerpt:
 ---

 The U.S. Web Design System (formerly Standards) is currently being used on hundreds of government sites, with an audience of more than 100 million monthly users.
 In this 10th post in our series, we met with Kyle Jennings, creator of the [Benjamin WordPress theme](https://github.com/kyle-jennings/benjamin) (and [Franklin plug-in](https://github.com/kyle-jennings/franklin)) using the System.

 Jennings is a full stack WordPress developer, who worked on the former GSA Sites.USA.gov program.

 **System team:** How did you find out about the U.S. Web Design System?

 **Kyle Jennings:** I found out about the System (formerly Standards) a couple years ago when I started working on the Sites program.

 **System team:** Tell us about the Benjamin theme (and great name, by the way).